 29) Do stay up-to-date on changes in email sending laws, ISP behavior, and spam filter technology.

 Email marketing is constantly evolving, and staying in the know helps ensure you’re always following best practices -- and the law.
 Responsible and legitimate email marketers make a point of regularly reading up on email sending laws, ISP behavior, and spam filter technology.
 If you're looking for more information, check in with your company's legal department or a trusted lawyer to ensure you're staying within the boundaries of the law.
+Want to learn more about email deliverabilty?
+Watch class six in our HubSpot Academy's Email Marketing Certification course taught by HubSpot's Post Master, Tom Monaghan.

 What other techniques not included on this list do you use to increase your rate of email deliverability?
 Share with us in the comments.